UnusedCheese358/prevent-nvidia-login-redirect-to-CN/README.md

 (Disclaimer: The scripts are made by Nvidia, not by me.
-I just somehow found a way not to get forcefully redirected when logging in)
+I just somehow found a way not to get forcefully redirected when logging in my Nvidia account)

 TODO: The description will be updated later, stay tuned!

 # Switch Nvidia app login region with ease!
 Are you one of the victims of being forcefully redirected to Nvidia CN site when logging in with your global account?